mt-support/tribe-ext-test-data-generator/readme.txt

 == Changelog ==

+= [1.2.0] 2023-07-28 =

+* Feature - Through the interface, the generator will now batch entity creation into WP Cron events.
+It will process 50 entities per run.
+* Feature - Adding `Content Length` field to customize how large the post content is for Events being created.
+The default is to set around 200-300 characters of content.
+This is especially relevant for situations where we cache and serialize events with their content.

 = [1.1.0] 2023-06-22 =

 * Version - The Events Calendar Test Data Generator 1.1.0 is only compatible with The Events Calendar 6.1.2 and higher.